 6. What prizes will be on offer?

-7. When will results be posted?
+7. When will results be announced and posted?

 8. How can I best prepare for the National Championships?

 See the exams from past years under the “Nationals” tab.
-We recommend that students also have a look at an AP Human Geography study guide, if possible.
+We also recommend that students also have a look at an AP Human Geography study guide, if possible.

 For examples of past years’ exams from the iGeo, click here to see the Multi-Media (MMT on the site), and Short Answer (WRT on the site).
 The site also contains information on the fieldwork exercise held at the iGeo (but not the USGO National Championships).